Nidhi3338/SQL/README.md

 MODE %
    "%Mon"- which ends with MON string value
    "mon%"- which start with MON string value
+   STRCMP is to compare the string
+   - select name from country
+     where strcmp(name,'cuba')>0 order by name;
+     (regular expression, for getting last r letter) select name from country where rlike r$ order by name;
+      where rlike '[xy][ia]'// trying to get eitherr x or y - or i or a

 # select comments
   1. select count(*) from table_name;